1MT3J45/rec-engine/README.md

 # rec-engine
 A Primary Recommendation Engine &amp; Analytics tool built using Python Pandas, SurPRISE and IO

+## DAY 42 | 8th Dec., Fri
+* Exception handling for new Inputs getting Clustered
+* Deprecation Warning for SuperCluster.py
+* New Inputs have replaced their `NaN` into Zeros
+* Clusters obtained need to merge in Main Clusters

 ## DAY 41 | 1st Dec., Fri
 * Resolved the issue of Cluster importing
 * Cleared Dictionary formats into Dataframes